Sumaira Abdulali: Sand mining

-Sumaira Abdulali has been referred to as "India's foremost campaigner against illegal sand mining" by the Press and has opposed illegal sand mining through advocacy and legal interventions since 2003, when she noticed illegal sand mining outside her ancestral home at Kihim Beach in Alibag.
-In May 2004 confrontation with illegal sand mining on Kihim Beach ended with illegal sand miners, purported to include the son of a local Indian National Congress leader, physically assaulting her and damaging her car.
+Sumaira Abdulali has been referred to as "India's foremost campaigner against illegal sand mining" by the Press and has opposed illegal sand mining through advocacy and legal interventions since 2003, when she noticed it outside her ancestral home at Kihim Beach in Alibag.
+In May 2004, a confrontation with illegal sand mining on Kihim Beach ended with illegal sand miners, purported to include the son of a local Indian National Congress leader, physically assaulting her and damaging her car.

-Following the encounter, Abdulali filed a First Information Report (FIR) with the police, who, after investigation, charged four individuals with attacking her and arrested them.
+Following the encounter, Abdulali filed a First Information Report with the police, who, after investigation, charged four individuals with attacking her and arrested them.
 In 2011, a district court acquitted all four individuals on grounds of insufficient evidence.

 Abdulali's Awaaz Foundation filed the first public interest litigation in the country against illegal sand mining in 2006.
 After numerous hearings, and independent investigation through Court Commissioners in all coastal districts of Maharashtra, the Bombay High Court passed interim orders banning illegal sand mining in coastal areas.
 In 2010, The High Court extended the ban on sand extraction across the state of Maharashtra.